eclipsesource/tabris-decorators/doc/event-handling.md

 ### listeners.removeListener(listener: Function)

-Removes a listener, no matter how it was registered.
+De-registers a listener, no matter how it was registered.

 On widgets this is the same as calling `widget.off('eventType', listener)`